djseong/medyarn_app/README.md

-# EntreCoder Node Starter
+# Medyarn App

-This is a node starter website for developers to build their projects upon.
+This is an an app that allows seamless physician collaboration and real-time collective problem solving

 ## License